omeldar/it-engineers-dc-bot/README.md

-# sw-enginerring-dc-bot
+# Software Engineering Discord Bot
-The discord bot for the software engineering server.
+The discord bot for the software engineering Discord server.